briantkelley/apple-rs/lib/retain-release/README.md

 ```

 Use `as_ptr` and `as_mut_ptr` to get the foreign interface object pointer when calling foreign
 interface functions.
-Note that a mutable reference can only be obtained through `Box<T>`, which
+Note that a mutable reference can only be obtained through `Box<T>`, which is
 constructed using the [`from_owned_mut_ptr`] and [`try_from_owned_mut_ptr`] associated functions, so
 the smart pointer type is also used to specify the mutability of the foreign type.